novius/filament-relation-nested/README.md

 ## Introduction

-This [Laravel Filament](https://filamentphp.com/) package allows you to manage menus in your Laravel Filament admin panel.
+This [Laravel Filament](https://filamentphp.com/) package allows you to manage relation that uses the [kalnoy/nestedset](https://packagist.org/packages/kalnoy/nestedset) in your Laravel Filament admin panel.

 ## Requirements